 Students with a B.S.W. are allowed to take all four proficiency exams.

 Students without a B.S.W. are allowed to take two of the four proficiency exams.
 Students without a B.S.W. must provide evidence of completion and the syllabi of two comparable courses for each exam they elect to take.
 The curriculum committee chair will review the syllabi and determine if the courses are comparable.
 The student will then be notified by the School of Social Work if they may take the exam.
 Students without a B.S.W. who are interested in taking proficiency exams must provide documentation to Western Michigan University's Office of Admissions at least one month prior to the scheduled exams.

+There will be a $30 fee for each exam taken.
+The School of Social Work does not offer any study material for proficiency exams.
 Students interested in taking proficiency exams must contact the Office of Admissions at (269) 387-3201.